ianrelecker/dioxideai/README.md

 1. Open the app (`npm run dev` or the packaged build).
 2. Click **+ New Chat** or pick an existing conversation from the sidebar.
 3. Select one of the locally installed Ollama models (models are discovered via `GET /api/tags`).
-4. Type a prompt and press **Send** or hit **Enter**.
+4. Type a prompt and press **Send** or hit **Enter** (use **Shift+Enter** for a newline).
 5. The main process decides whether to augment the prompt with live context.
-If it does, it scrapes DuckDuckGo snippets with `cheerio`, injects them as context, and streams a reply from Ollama’s `/api/chat`.
+If it does, it plans a set of DuckDuckGo queries (broad requests like “latest news” are expanded automatically), scrapes the top snippets with `cheerio`, and streams a reply from Ollama’s `/api/chat`.
 6. Responses arrive in real time; open the “Thoughts” disclosure under each assistant reply to inspect the retrieved context.
+7. Use the **Web Search** pill in the header for a quick on/off toggle (defaults to on).
+Open the gear icon to adjust additional preferences.

 Chats are saved automatically and reloaded when you reopen the application.

+## Settings Panel

+Click the gear icon in the chat header to open the modal preferences panel:

+- **Automatic web search** – disable to keep the assistant strictly offline.
+- **Open thoughts by default** – auto-expand the reasoning/context drawer for each reply.
+- **Max search results** – slider (1–12) controlling how many snippets are collected from DuckDuckGo per prompt.

+Preferences persist in `~/Library/Application Support/ollama-electron-gui/ollama-electron-settings.json`.

 ## Packaging (macOS)